Real Estate in Australia

 If you have not spent a lot of time in Australia, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Australia is typically recommended if you are planning on staying in the country for more than two years and if you feel financially stable enough to commit to a mortgage.
 Renting gives you the flexibility of not having to worry about the costs, repairs and upkeep of being a homeowner.
 However, you may not be able to build any equity in the property if you decide to rent.
-It really comes down to a personal choice and the financial ability to back up that decision," remarked one foreigner who made the move to Australia.
+It really comes down to a personal choice and the financial ability to back up that decision," said one person in Australia.

 What do I need to know when buying property in Australia?